grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/file/stat.md

 ---
 title: 'stat'
-excerpt: 'stat returns a promise resolving to a FileInfo object with information about the file.'
+description: 'stat returns a promise resolving to a FileInfo object with information about the file.'
 weight: 40
 ---